samuelharo97/samuelharo97/README.md

 - 👨‍💻 Working on my bachelors degree in Data Science in my spare time. 👨‍💻

 - 🤝 I’m looking to collaborate on anything and everything..
-Let's link up 🤝
+Let's link up 🤝 </h5>

-- 🖥️ Also looking for job opportunities.
-Message me below. 🖥️

 <h2> 📫 Contact me: </h2>
 <a href="https://www.instagram.com/samuelharo_/">Instagram</a> <br>